odud-by/uae-fdi-resilience-analysis/README.md

 ### Data & Estimation Window

 The estimation sample covers the period from 2001 to 2024, reflecting the availability and consistency of key macroeconomic data for the UAE.
+Data are updated through 18 November 2025; however, 2024 is the most recent year with complete annual observations across all variables.
+Accordingly, 2025 and 2026 are treated as forecast periods.
 Variables are selected to balance economic relevance with data reliability and include:

 - UAE FDI net inflows (current US dollars)
 - Brent crude oil prices (annual average)
 - Real GDP growth
 - Trade Openness (trade as a percentage of GDP)

 Given the short annual sample and the presence of mixed integration orders, the analysis focuses on robust short-run inference rather than formal long-run cointegration relationships.

 ### Model Diagnostics & Stability